Presidential Traverse: Hazards

-The White Mountains and the Presidential Range in particular offer both some of the most beautiful vistas in the Eastern United States and some of its most challenging and dangerous terrain.
+The White Mountains and the Presidential Range in particular have some of the most challenging terrain in the Eastern United States.
 Many hikers attempting a Presidential Traverse have become lost or otherwise disabled in inclement weather above treeline, causing many costly search and rescue operations.

 Weather

-The Presidential Range is perhaps most famous for its tumultuous weather, highlighted by the erratic and often extreme conditions upon Mount Washington and its other summits.
+The Presidential Range is known for its tumultuous weather, highlighted by the erratic and often extreme conditions upon Mount Washington and its other summits.
 Being both at the intersection of several storm tracks and the center of multiple converging valleys funneling wind from the west, southwest, and south make its weather unpredictable and at times violent.
 The summits of the range have been known to see snow and ice in all seasons, and are subject to a combination of hurricane-force winds and blanketing clouds an average of 110 days a year.
 Mount Washington long held the record for the highest wind speed ever recorded at the Earth's surface, clocking 231 mph, forcing summit buildings to be chained down so they won't blow away.

 Winter

 Views from the Presidentials ridgeline in the crisp winter air are unrivaled in the Northeast.
 However, winter terrain is more treacherous, temperatures may plummet with dangerous speed, and wind speeds often hit triple digits.
 Snowfall at elevation is measured in feet instead of inches, avalanches are common on the large snowfields and in ravines, and blowing snow, ice fog, and heavy clouds can cause visibility to disappear in minutes.
-Consequently, those wishing to tackle a Presidential Traverse in winter must be exceptionally fit, experienced in winter mountaineering and compass orientation techniques, very familiar with the terrain, and have high quality winter gear.
+Consequently, those wishing to tackle a Presidential Traverse in winter must be exceptionally fit, experienced in winter mountaineering and compass orientation techniques, very familiar with the terrain, and have high-quality winter gear.
 Lacking any one of these puts one in serious peril of requiring expensive and hazardous rescue, even death.